FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/authors/Zhongyi-Wang/_index.md

 superuser: false

 # Role/position
-role: M.Sc.
+role: Ph.D.
 Candidate

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Researchers
-  - Master Students
+  - Ph.D.
+Students

 department:
-  - School of Software Technology
+  - College of Computer Science and Technology

 # Organizations/Affiliations
 organizations: